Atakan Karazor: VfB Stuttgart

 In May 2019, it was announced Karazor would move to VfB Stuttgart on a contract until 2023.
 The transfer fee paid to Kiel was reported as about €1 million or €800,000.
 He played 23 games in his first season as the team won promotion to the Bundesliga as runners-up, and he scored twice on 21 June 2020 in a 6–0 win at 1.
 FC Nürnberg.
-Karazor made his top-flight debut on 3 October 2020 in a 1–1 draw at home to Bayer 04 Leverkusen, as an 84th-minute substitute for Daniel Didavi.
+Karazor made his top-flight debut on 3 October 2020 in a 1–1 draw at home to Bayer Leverkusen, as an 84th-minute substitute for Daniel Didavi.
 On 24 October the following year, he was sent off for the first time in his career in a game of the same score against Union Berlin at the Mercedes-Benz Arena for two yellow cards in the space of 35 seconds.

 On 19 May 2022, Karazor extended his contract with VfB Stuttgart until June 2026.
 He returned to training and playing after his arrest and bail in Spain over the summer; the decision for the club to play him was endorsed by sporting director Sven Mislintat who cited the presumption of innocence.
 On 12 June 2024, Karazor and VfB Stuttgart extended his contract with the club until June 2028.
 In the summer of 2024, he became the new captain of VfB Stuttgart.
+He lost the captaincy to Deniz Undav in August 2026, ahead of the first matchday of the 2026–27 Bundesliga.